Syeddeveloper29/Travel-Tour-Website-/README.md

 Home Page: Introduction to the website with a welcoming message.
 About Us: Information about the travel agency, mission, and vision.
 Services: Overview of travel services provided.
-Contact Us: Section where users can find contact details.
+Contact Us: This section is where users can find contact details.

 Technologies Used:

 HTML5: For creating the structure and content of the web pages.

 CSS3: For styling the elements and ensuring a responsive layout.